td0m/live-reload.js/README.md

 3. reload backend on save.
    - I do this via `find . | entr -rs 'go run ./'`
 4. party!

+I also recommend filtering out these requests from the network tab with the following filter:
+ - `-regexp:/health$`